-This is how to get going with the course, to verify that you have all essentials in place and to see that you can use them.
+This is how to get going with the course, to verify that you have all essentials in place and to verify that you can use them.
 Later assignments will build upon this assignment, so save the results in a safe place.

-The objective is to learn how to use Git and GitLab and you will create a small website where you will write reports from your assignemnts.
+The objective is to learn how to use Git and GitLab and you will create a small website where you will write reports from the assignments all through the course.

-This assignment is not graded, but you still need to perform it since you will use it all throughout the course.
+This assignment is graded U, Ux or G. You need to perform it since you will use it all throughout the course.

 You have checked out the general information on the course.